 Kathryn R. Gubista, PhD (Dr. K) – Founder

-The Dog’s Perspective is a dog training philosophy based on over 25 years of teaching and training experience plus extensive knowledge of animal biology.
-My education includes a masters & doctorate in Evolutionary Biology.
+The Dog’s Perspective is my dog training philosophy that is based on over 30 years of teaching and training experience plus extensive knowledge of animal biology.
+My education includes a masters in Biology & doctorate in Evolutionary Biology.
 Dogs are fundamental to my active lifestyle, which includes walking, running and biking the mountainous terrain of Asheville, NC.
-My dogs are my constant traveling companions, even going to the grocery store.
+My dogs are regular participants in dock-diving exhibitions and competitions in the southeast, and have participated in obedience, tracking and retrieving trials.
+They are my constant traveling companions, even going to the grocery store.

 Although I work with dogs of all types, I especially love working with pups who need help fitting into their family life and community.
 All dogs can be loved and respected members of their families and good citizens of society.
 It would be great for everyone to “fit in”, including our beloved canine companions.
 The American Kennel Club (AKC) offers a training certificate that distinguishes dogs who are good community members through the Canine Good Citizen (CGC) program.
 Our training programs help dogs become great family members and canine good citizens, with or without the official certificate.
 Therapy dogs are required to have CGC skills; some therapy programs require CGC certification.
 If you are interested in your dog being CGC certified, please contact us.
 I am an AKC Canine Good Citizen evaluator.
 We would love to help your dog become the Dog of Your Dreams.
 We can make your dreams come true!